Wellshmant History, Family Crest & Coats of Arms

 Early Notables of the Wellshmant family (pre 1700)

-More information is included under the topic Early Wellshmant Notables in all our PDF Extended History products and printed products wherever possible.
+Another 33 words (2 lines of text) are included under the topic Early Wellshmant Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Wellshmant family to the New World and Oceana
+Migration of the Wellshmant family

 During the latter half of the 19th and the beginning of the 20th century, the people of Wales journeyed to North America to find a new life.
 They made major contributions to the arts, industry and commerce of both Canada and the United States, and added a rich cultural heritage to their newly adopted societies.
 A look at the immigration and passenger lists has shown a number of people bearing the name Wellshmant: James Welchman of Old Perlican, Newfoundland, who settled there in 1675; George Welshman is recorded in Trinity, Newfoundland, in 1794; John Welshman was recorded at Twillingate, Newfoundland, in 1843.